seinecle/mk99/docs/generated-slides/subdir/what-is-data_temp_slides.md

 <1> the metadata
 <2> the data

+==  !

-- Data without metadata can be worthless (imagine a library without a library catalogue)
+-> Data without metadata can be worthless (imagine a library without a library catalogue)

-- Metadata can be informative in its own right footnote:[http://www.newyorker.com/news/news-desk/whats-the-matter-with-metadata]
+-> Metadata can be informative in its own right, as shown with the NSA scandal: footnote:[http://www.newyorker.com/news/news-desk/whats-the-matter-with-metadata]

+image:metadata.png["The trouble with metadata"]

 === 3. zoom in, zoom out
 ==  3. zoom in, zoom out